-Working from home can be an attractive option for employees who are sick of pulling on their work clothes, battling the daily commute and sitting in the office all day.
-But employees who regularly work from home can quickly find out that it's not always what you hoped.
+Working from home can be an attractive option for employees who are sick of putting on their work clothes, battling the daily commute and sitting in an office all day.
+However, those who do work from home aren’t blind to the fact that this arrangement isn’t without its downsides.

-There are often distractions, loneliness and a general lack of routine, not to mention the invasion of your personal space with work papers, memos and reports.
-To work from home and be efficient you must be disciplined in order to remain productive.
+Working from home jobs often come with distractions, loneliness and a general lack of routine, not to mention an invasion of your personal space with work papers, memos and reports.
+To work from home and be efficient, you must be disciplined in order to remain productive.

-If you’re feeling unmotivated and worry you’re not working at your optimum level, try these seven steps to work more effectively at home:
+If you’re feeling unmotivated and worry you’re not working at your optimum level, try these seven working-from-home tips to stay on top of your game:

 1. Act as though you’re going to work

-Get out of bed in the morning when you wake up as lying in will make you feel unfocused and drowsy.
-Get dressed and have breakfast before beginning your work day; staying in your pyjamas won’t get you in the right mind set.
+Set an alarm and get out of bed in the morning as soon as you wake up, as lying in will only make you feel unfocused and drowsy.
+Shower, get dressed and have breakfast before beginning your work day.
+Sadly, staying in your pyjamas won’t get you in the right mind set.

 2. Consider your setting

 If you have a spare room or study to use as an office space, keep anything work related in there.
-Setting yourself up on the couch will blur the line between home and work.
-Make sure the space is well lit and - when weather permits - open the windows and let fresh air in.
+Setting yourself up on the couch will quickly blur the line between home and work, making it harder to relax when you’re ‘off’, and make it harder to focus at work when you’re ‘on’.
+Make sure the space is well lit and – when weather permits – open the windows and let fresh air in.

 Some home office spaces can be subject to similar OH&S rules as regular offices, so check with HR to ensure that your work space complies with any requirements.

-Make sure you and your manager are clear about what you need to complete by when.
-That way you’re more likely to stay focused and meet your deadlines.
-If you need to, make a more specific list of everything that needs doing and tick jobs off when you’ve completed them.
+Make sure you and your manager are clear about what you need to complete and when.
+That way, you’re more likely to stay focused and meet your deadlines.
+If you need to, make a more specific list of everything that needs doing, and tick jobs off when you’ve completed them.
 Little wins mean big satisfaction, especially when you don't have colleagues around to recognise your accomplishments.

 4. Divide your work

 If a project is big or seems too enormous to undertake all at once, tackle it in small, manageable chunks.
-It may take a bit of extra planning but it will avoid you feeling overwhelmed.
-Remember, all houses are built brick by brick.
+It may take a bit of extra planning but it will help avoid making you feel overwhelmed.
+Remember, houses are built brick by brick.

 5. Check in with colleagues

-Remind yourself that you are at work, even if you’re not at the office.
+Remind yourself that you’re at work, even if you’re not at the office.
 Phoning to update your boss or colleagues will also keep you connected with what’s going on in the office.
-Many workers also find it helpful to have regular 'face time', whether by conducting meetings over Skype or attending the office for a monthly in-person meeting.
+Many workers also find it helpful to have regular face-time, whether by conducting meetings over Skype or attending the office for a monthly in-person meeting.

 RELATED: The Asia commute gains popularity

-Take time out for lunch, for the benefit of your health and your work.
-Stay away from your computer at lunchtime as well, go for a walk or run an errand.
+You can’t expect to work non-stop all day, and trying to certainly won’t help you to stay focused at work.
+Remember to take time out for lunch for the benefit of your health and your work.
+Stay away from your computer at lunchtime as well; go for a walk or run an errand.
 This will help you feel refreshed and ready to knuckle down when you come back to your desk.

 7. Reward yourself